ionide/ionide-analyzers/docs/content/contributions.md

 dotnet fsi .\build.fsx -- -p NewAnalyzer
 ```

-This will ask prompt your to enter a name and a category and create will all the necessary files.
+This will prompt you to enter the analyzer's name and category and will create all the necessary files.

 We try to split the analyzers up into several categories: